kubernetes/website/docs/admin/authorization/index.md

 ## Privilege escalation via pod creation

-Users who have ability to create pods in a namespace can potentially escalate their privileges within that namespace.
+Users who have the ability to create pods in a namespace can potentially escalate their privileges within that namespace.
+They can create pods that access their privileges within that namespace.
 They can create pods that access secrets the user cannot themselves read, or that run under a service account with different/greater permissions.